matthewb66/bd_scan_yocto/README.md

 The script operates on a built Yocto project, by identifying the build (license) manifest containing __only the recipes which are within the built image__ as opposed to the superset of all recipes used to build the distribution (including build tools etc.).

-The script also Signature scans the downloaded origin packages (before they are modified by local patching) to identify modified or custom recipes, with the option to expand archived sources and perform Snippet scans and local copyright/license searches for recipes in specified layers.
+The script also Signature scans the downloaded origin packages (before they are modified by local patching) to identify modified or custom recipes, with the option to expand archived sources and optionally perform Snippet scans and local copyright/license searches for recipes in specified layers.

 This script also optionally supports extracting a list of locally patched CVEs from Bitbake via the `cve_check` class and marking them as patched in the Black Duck project.